tusen-ai/naive-ui/src/split/demos/enUS/index.demo-entry.md

 # Split

 The flexible layout tool provides the possibility of customizing the interface layout.
+Available since `2.36.0`.

 ## Demos